venture23-aleo/verulink/scripts/aws/DEPLOYMENT.md

     | Prometheus PushGateway Endpoint |     `<prometheus_pushgateway_url>` |

      ### Notes:
-     - *The default log directory is usually `/var/log/     attestor`.*
+     - *The default log directory is usually `/var/log/attestor`.*
-     - *The default database directory is usually `/opt/     attestor/db`.*
+     - *The default database directory is usually `/opt/attestor/db`.*
      - *The signing service username and password are defined in the Signing Service configuration file.*